 Case and contact management is a core competency of public health.
 This includes identifying close contacts for every positive COVID-19 case in the Thunder Bay District.
 The identification and management of these close contacts is one of the tools public health uses to slow the spread of COVID-19.

-The Thunder Bay District Health Unit also completes case and contact management for other infectious diseases such as sexually transmitted infections (e.g. chlamydia and gonorrhea), blood borne viruses like HIV and Hepatitis C, and Tuberculosis.
+The Thunder Bay District Health Unit also completes case and contact management for other infectious diseases, such as sexually transmitted infections (e.g. chlamydia and gonorrhea), blood borne viruses, like HIV and Hepatitis C, and tuberculosis.

-With regards to confirmed cases of COVID-19 in the TBDHU area, individuals who are have not been contacted by public health would not be considered a close contact of confirmed cases.
+With regards to confirmed cases of COVID-19 in the TBDHU area, individuals who have not been contacted by public health would not be considered a close contact of confirmed cases.

 For more details, watch this short video on how Case and Contact Management is carried out.